 Clinical pharmacists delivering the PolyCare intervention must hold a current New Zealand annual practicing certificate and have experience practicing within general practice clinics.

-A package has been developed to support clinical pharmacists in delivering the PolyCare intervention to patient participants.
+A package has been developed to support clinical pharmacists to deliver the study.
 This package includes materials such as terms of reference, goals and objectives, role descriptions and purposes, contribution descriptions and responsibilities, boundaries, timelines, leadership structure, decision-making policy and authority, communication channels, the implementation framework, policy guidelines, patient eligibility criteria, patient information sheet/brochure, consent form, workflow and care pathway considerations, suggested solutions to potential implementation barriers, as well as resources such as Grimes and Barnett et al.'s patient-centered consultation skills program for pharmacy practice [2], and Lacey et al.'s 'Hui Process' framework for patient consultations [3].

 Regarding intervention adherence, the clinical pharmacist delivering the intervention will inform the research team any patient participants that do not complete the medicine review in it's entirety.